sherinchandy/oci-audit-events-to-adw/README.md

 region = "us-phoenix-1"
 conn = cx_Oracle.connect("ADMIN","Password123","auditdb_medium")

-6. Edit the file "func.yaml" and specify the your preferred name for the OCI Function,
+7. Edit the file "func.yaml" and specify your preferred name for the OCI Function,

    Ex: name: objstor2adw

 Make sure the Object Storage buckets has "Emit Object Events" enabled.
 Reference: https://docs.cloud.oracle.com/iaas/Content/Object/Tasks/managingbuckets.htm#usingconsole

-.
-Create Event rule in Event service to trigger an OCI Function whenever an Audit events log is exported/uploaded to corresponding.
+8. Create Event rule in Event service to trigger an OCI Function whenever an Audit events log is exported/uploaded to corresponding.
+We can use rhe event rule filters